 In order to accommodate deeper draft container vessels, the Port is working with the U.S. Army Corps of Engineers to dredge eight million cubic yards from the Main Channel Turning Basin, East Basin, West Basin, East Basin Channel and Cerritos Channel.
-Existing design depth in the channel is currently -45 ft mean lower low water (MLLW).
+Existing design depth in the channel is currently -45 ft. mean lower low water (MLLW).
 The dredging program will provide a depth of -53 ft.
-MLLW, plus two feet overdepth, and will be complete in November 2004.
+MLLW, plus two feet of overdepth, and is expected to be complete in April 2005.

-The Berths 136-147 terminal improvements are being designed and will upgrade and incorporate an additional 130 acres to the existing 127-acre container terminal.
-Elements of the project include 2,400 ft. of 100-foot gauge crane rail; dredging water depth to -53 ft.; new and upgraded gate facilities and support buildings; yard configuration to optimize container throughput; and transportation improvements to minimize rail and truck at-grade crossings.
+The Berths 131-148 terminal expansion program is being designed and will upgrade and incorporate an additional 147 acres to the existing 103 acre container terminal.
+The waterside elements of the project include 2,600 ft. of wharf, 100-foot gauge crane rail, and dredging water depth to -53 ft.
+Additionally, new and upgraded gate facilities and support buildings will be coupled with a yard configuration designed to optimize container throughput.
+Transportation improvements will include grade separations at Neptune Avenue and Avalon Boulevard to reduce rail and truck traffic at-grade crossings.

-Terminal Island improvements during FY 2003 will include backland improvements and development at Berths 230-236 and the closure of Earle Street between Ferry and Pilchard Streets to provide additional acreage to the Evergreen Terminal.
-The redevelopment of the Berths 225-232 Gate Entrance and Buildings was completed during FY 2002.
+Terminal Island improvements during FY 2004 will include backland improvements at Berths 232-236, expansion of Terminal Way and Phase II of Berths 210-211 Rail Spur.
 The new container facility entrance, gatehouse complex, secondary gate and buildings for terminal operations, and the new maintenance and repair facility will relieve congestion, reduce vehicle emissions and improve cargo handling efficiency at the terminal.
+Work continues on the closure of Earle Street between Ferry and Pilchard Streets, and the Berth 212-225 Backland Development.

-The programs described are being designed and constructed to meet the needs of our current container terminal customers.
-Every major terminal within the Port will be upgraded and expanded over the next three to five years to accommodate growth in container movements and increase cargo capacity.
+These programs are designed to meet the needs of the Port's current container terminal customers over the next three to five years.
+All major terminals will be upgraded and expanded to accommodate projected growth in container movements and increase cargo capacity.